-Tasks and Questions: Foundational Skills Development

-Materials in reading, writing, speaking, listening, and language targeted to support foundational reading development are aligned to the standards.
+Tasks and Questions: Foundational Skills Development K-2 Materials in reading, writing, speaking, listening, and language targeted to support foundational reading development are aligned to the standards.

-This criterion highlights the importance for students to continue to develop foundational literacy skills in Grades 3-5.
-Students should have sufficient opportunities to receive systematic, explicit instruction in all components of foundational skills including phonics, word recognition and analysis, and fluency.
-Additionally, students should have multiple and varied opportunities to practice and apply these skills to reading.
-The strategic use of an explicit, research-based logical progression supports students in transferring learning to long-term memory and advances students toward reading at grade-level.
+This criterion highlights the importance for students to develop foundational literacy skills, especially in K-2.
+Students should have opportunities to receive systematic explicit instruction in all components of foundational skills including print concepts, phonological awareness, phonics, word recognition and analysis, and fluency.
+Additionally, students should have multiple and varied opportunities to practice and apply new foundational skills learning.
+The development of phonological awareness and phonics skills/strategies are essential so that students have the context to build upon to be able to distinguish individual sounds, or phonemes, within words and learn the necessary sound/spelling relationship critical to reading complex texts and spelling success.
+The strategic use of an explicit, research-based logical progression supports students in transferring learning to long-term memory.

-"While language is naturally acquired by the normal child through exposure in the context of human interaction, the acquisition of decoding is not, formal instruction generally being required" (Calfee and Drum 1986; Gough and Hillinger 1980; Stanovich 1986).
+"While language is naturally acquired by the normal child through exposure in the context of human interaction, the acquisition of decoding is not, formal instruction generally being required" (Calfee andDrum 1986; Gough and Hillinger 1980; Stanovich 1986).